Debanitrkl/katacoda-scenarios/new-scenario/intro.md

-Welcome to the scenario!
+Welcome to the scenario tho help setting up kubernetes for getting started with upstream contribution!
-In this scenario you will learn about how to setup kubernetes in your local system for upstream contrbution to k8s, push any changes upstream and also try out some of the tests, which are used to update/bootstrap the kuberentes source code after any changes done locally.
+In this scenario you will learn about how to setup kubernetes in your local system(here: Ubuntu) for upstream contrbution to k8s, push a few changes and run through some common tests that will get you an idea about how the Github Actions CI vets code contributions before labelling it ready for merge.